 - Cosmetic reasons.
 For example, the cyst is in an obvious site on the skin and looks unsightly.

 - They are sometimes easy to catch and traumatise.
 This typically occurs on the scalp when combing hair.

 - If the cyst has become infected or irritating.

-Epidermoid and pilar cysts are benign.
-That is, they are not cancerous, do not spread to other parts of the body or cause any serious problems.
-Very rarely, a skin cancer may develop from an epidermoid or pilar cyst.
+Epidermoid and pilar cysts are non-cancerous (benign).
+They do not spread to other parts of the body or cause any serious problems.

 Removal of epidermoid and pilar cysts

-If required, the cyst can usually be easily removed by a simple operation, under local anaesthetic.
+If required, the cyst can usually be easily removed by a simple operation under local anaesthetic.
 The surrounding skin is numbed by injecting some local anaesthetic.
-A small incision (cut) is made over the cyst.
-Typically, the cyst can be easily pulled out.
+A small cut is made over the cyst.
+It can then be gradually teased out by the doctor.
 The wound is then stitched up.
 A small scar will result.
 Sometimes, after the removal of a cyst, it gradually regrows in the same site under the scar.
-This is unusual but, if it occurs, it can be removed again.

 Bear in mind you then exchange a small cyst for a scar: some people would rather have been left with the cyst, once they see the results of the surgery.

 Jawa DS, Sircar K, Somani R, et al; Gorlin-Goltz syndrome.
 J Oral Maxillofac Pathol.
 2009 Jul13(2):89-92. doi: 10.4103/0973-029X.57677.

 Ali SY, Prabhat S, Ramanamurty ChV, et al; Coexistence of porokeratosis of Mibelli with Gardner's syndrome: A rare case report.
 Indian Dermatol Online J. 2011 Jul2(2):94-6. doi: 10.4103/2229-5178.86001.